chriskillpack/emailsearch/README.md

-# Email search index
+# Email Search

-I was not able to complete the problem in time.
-I only got as far as generating the search index and persisting it to disk.

-The basic approach was to build a search index that mapped a word to every file (email) and it's location in the email body.
-I made the decision to discard the headers to get something working but with more time I would have included them.
+This project started as a time limited take home project for an engineering role I applied for.
+I passed the take home but the project never left my head and I continued to work on it.
+And thus this.

+The only tested email corpus supported is the [Enron email archive](https://www.cs.cmu.edu/~enron/enron_mail_20150507.tar.gz).

-# Pre-processor
+# Indexing emails

-cmd/column walks the input set of files and parses each in turn as email.
-It discards the headers and then tokenizes the body of each email.
-For each word (token) it finds, it inserts into a map along with the file and it's byte offset in the email body.

-As a file is very likely to appear multiple times in the index, I maintained a table of the unique set of filenames and the corpus stores an index into that set.
+The search engine requires a search index, which is the job of `cmd/indexer`.
+This program walks a corpus of mailbox messages (RFC 5322 and 6532), injesting the bodies of emails and producing a series of data files which is writes to an output directory.

+The main data file is called the index.
+This data structure maps every word seen to every file it occurs in and it's location within those files.
+The location is an offset from the beginning of the message body.
+As emails typically contain many words, and those words are likely to appear in multiple emails, this can make the index pretty large.
+As a space saving technique the search index stores each filename only once, in a filename stringset, and instead stores the (confusingly named) file index in the index.

 ### An example

-The file `"example.email"` has the body `"presentation sent"`.
-This will create two entries in the index, `"presentation"` and `"sent"`.
-The entries will look like this
+Injesting the email file `example.email` with the body `presentation sent`.
+The indexer adds `example.email` to the filename set, and receives the index 0 in return.
+It will then create two entries in index, one for each word in the email body, `"presentation"` and `"sent"`.
+The index will look similar to this:

 ```
 "presentation" -> [{filename_index: 0, offsets: [0]}]
 "sent" -> [{filename_index: 0, offsets: [13]}]
 ```

+That reads as *the word "presentation" can be found at message offset 0 in filename_index 0 (`example.email`).
+The word "sent" can be found at message offset 13 in filename_index 0*.

-If a second email `scandal.email` with the body `"fraud presentation here"` is injested into the index new entries will be added and the resulting structures will look like this
+Now the indexer injests a second email `scandal.email` with the body `fraud presentation here`.
+Again the indexer inserts the filename and this time receives the index 1.
+It adds two new entries to the index for `"fraud"` and `"here"` and extends the existing entry for `"presentation"`.
+This is what the index will look like now:

 ```
 "presentation" -> [{filename_index: 0, offsets: [0]}, {filename_index: 1, offsets: [6]}]